 How to rip DVD with Windows 10 using WinX DVD Ripper

 With just a few clicks, DVDs can be converted to DivX and Xvid formats, MP4, WMV, AVC and M4V formats, not to mention FLV.
-And whether you’re carrying an iPhone 6 Plus or a Google Nexus 6, a Samsung Galaxy S6 or a Microsoft Lumia 640XL, you’ll be able to get your DVD in a format your device can play.
-The team at Digiarty is pulling out all the stops to ensure that WinX DVD Ripper Platinum not only supports all the media features of Windows 10, but provides the same functionality that it does on Windows 8.1.
+And whether you’re carrying an iPhone 7 or a Google Pixel or a Samsung Galaxy S7, you’ll be able to get your DVD in a format your device can play.

 This is how easy it can be: